-In 2017, these restrictions changed slightly - only 11 of the original 12 reasons can now be used for independent travel.
+In 2017, these restrictions changed slightly—only 11 of the original 12 reasons (travel categories) can now be used for independent travel.
 In November of 2017, additional sanctions were put in place that ban US citizens from spending money at specific, military-owned businesses.

 Although these developments sound intimidating, very little has changed.
 It is still very easy to visit Cuba from the USA.
-As long as travelers spend six hours each day doing “educational” activities - dancing lessons, museum tours, cooking classes - they are free to visit the island.
+As long as travelers spend six hours each day doing “educational” activities—like dancing lessons, museum tours, and cooking classes—they are free to visit the island.

 The best way to ensure you meet these requirements is to have a local plan your trip.
 Locals have connections to tiny organizations, private classes, and small businesses.
 These connections would be impossible to find otherwise, especially because internet access is scarce and Cubans do not often advertise online.